Dutchy365/BlogBytes/content/page/spotlight.md

 Below a list of my recent and upcoming events:
+* **2024-04-08 <span style="color: #92400e;">- Share Your Knowledge Week 2024 Erasmus University - Automate your own work using the Power Platform**</span></br>
+During the workshop, participants will receive an introduction to the Power Platform and be inspired by the limitless possibilities it offers.
+Additionally, they will engage in a hands-on assignment, wherein they will create their own app and automate a process.

 * **2023-10-21 <span style="color: #92400e;">- CollabDays Belgium - Enhancing User Engagement Measurement on SharePoint Intranets with Power Platform**</span></br>
 Measuring user engagement is crucial for any SharePoint-based intranet to ensure that the platform is meeting its intended purpose and delivering value to the users.
 I spoke about how to measure user engagement and page freshness using various tools available in the Power Platform, such as Power BI and Power Automate.